1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ## PEI Plate

 The bed uses a removable 230x230mm PEI-coated spring steel plate which makes it easy to remove the printed object.
-The plate that comes with the printer is
+The plate that comes with the printer is textured on one side.

-- one-sided coated at the **Go** and
-- double-sided coated at the **Neo**.

-The following picture shows the surface of the coated plate of the **Neo** from a close-up view.
+The following picture shows the surface of the textured side which you're supposed to print on from a close-up view.

 ![Close-up view of the PEI-coated plate](../assets/images/bed_closeup_web.jpg)